Audra Mae

 Audra Mae Butts (born February 20, 1984) is an American singer and songwriter from Oklahoma City, Oklahoma.
 Since arriving in California in 2007, she has signed a publishing deal with Warner/Chappell, and sang Bob Dylan's "Forever Young" on the television series Sons of Anarchy.
 In 2009, she signed to Los Angeles–based indie label SideOneDummy Records.

 Career

 Early life and family

-Butts was born in Oklahoma to Christopher Butts and Alondra Lynn Havens.
+Audra Mae was born in Oklahoma to Christopher Butts and Alondra Lynn Havens.
 Her parents later divorced.
 She has a younger sister Amanda (born 1986), and a younger half-brother Youssef (born 2000) from her mother's second marriage.

-She is the great-niece of Judy Garland, and a great-granddaughter of Garland's sister, Dorothy Virginia Gumm, making her a first cousin twice removed of Liza Minelli and Lorna Luft.
+She is the great-great-niece of Judy Garland, and a great-granddaughter of Garland's sister, Dorothy Virginia Gumm, making her a first cousin twice removed of Liza Minnelli and Lorna Luft.

 2009: Haunt EP

 She released a digital EP Haunt on October 20, 2009, and then went on the road as part of Chuck Ragan's Revival Tour.
 That year, Audra also wrote a song for Britain's Got Talent runner up Susan Boyle's début album.
 "Who I Was Born to Be" was the only original track on Susan Boyle's chart-topping, 9 million- selling I Dreamed a Dream album.
 Audra Mae has performed as a member of The Upright Cabaret.